passport/todos-express-facebook/README.md

   - `GET /login`

-    This route renders a page that prompts the user login with Facebook.
+    This route renders a page that prompts the user to login with Facebook.

   - `GET /login/federated/www.facebook.com`